browniebroke/gatsby-image-gallery/README.md

   </a>
 </p>

-Very basic gallery grid based on `gatsby-image` and `react-image-lightbox`, styling powered by `styled-components`.
+Very basic gallery grid based on `gatsby-plugin-image` and `react-image-lightbox`, styling powered by `styled-components`.

 ## Install

 ```bash
 npm install --save @browniebroke/gatsby-image-gallery
 ```

+Note: this library is compatible with Gatbsy v3 and `gatsby-plugin-image` as of version 6.
+If you want to use it with Gastby v2 and the `gatsby-image` plugin, please stick to version 5 or earlier.

 ## Usage